-- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - Official transcript sent electronically via one of the approved companies listed on the GSEP website from the institution that awarded the baccalaureate degree to the applicant as well as all transcripts from all other colleges or universities attended.
+- Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - Official transcript sent electronically via one of the approved companies listed on the GSEP website from the institution that awarded the baccalaureate degree to the applicant.
 Applicants to this program may possess a bachelor's degree in any field.
-Applicants without recent course work in psychology within the last seven years, however, will be required to complete foundational courses in preparation for the core curriculum. - professional recommendations from individuals with the applicant's academic and professional competencies.
-The online Professional Recommendation form should be emailed to gsep-admissions@pepperdine.edu. - A two- to five-page typed autobiographical description of previous training and experience, current interests, future professional goals, and reasons for applying to the program
+Applicants without recent course work in psychology within the last seven years, however, will be required to complete foundational courses in preparation for the core curriculum - Two professional recommendations from individuals familiar with the applicant's academic and professional competencies.
+The online Professional Recommendation form should be emailed to gsep-admissions@pepperdine.edu. - A two- to five-page typed autobiographical description of previous training and experience, current interests, future professional goals, and reasons for applying to the program.